v12technology/v12technology.github.io/starting/testing.md

         assertThat(top3.size(), is(3));
         assertThat(sysOut.asString().trim(), is(""));

-        //advance to new bucket will removes first EURUSD trade and triggers resort sysOut.clear();
+        //advance to new bucket will removes first EURUSD trade and triggering a new top 3 sysOut.clear();
         tick(6000);
         top3 = getField("top3");